docQodly/docs/docs/studio/design-webforms/create-webform.md

 - **Secure Preservation**: It securely preserves the webform in a structured, machine-readable format.

-- **Consistent Modification**: It simplifies the process of modifying component-related details to customize the webform or resolve issues.
+- **Consistent Modification**: It simplifies the process of modifying component-related details to customize the webform, resolve issues, or perform global search and replace operation.

 - **Easy Replication**: It allows users to effortlessly replicate the entire webform, including its design and functionality, by copying and pasting it into another web form's text editor.